Vickerstown: Modern Vickerstown

 Vickerstown remains part of the town of Barrow and much of the area was declared a conservation area in 1988, to keep the character of the estate intact.
 Barrow shipyard continues to be the largest employer in the town, though it is now owned by BAE Systems.
 The A590 road begins just west of Vickerstown and runs through the area before crossing Walney Bridge into the Barrow Island area of Barrow.
 The A590 continues for 34 miles towards the M6 motorway.
-There are two places of worship in Vickerstown, a medical centre, a fire station, two primary schools, several pubs and numerous businesses including Tesco and Co-op supermarkets.
+There are two places of worship in Vickerstown, a medical centre, a fire station, three primary schools, several pubs and numerous businesses including Tesco and Co-op supermarkets.
 Walney School is located close to Vickerstown and offers secondary education for the island's residents.
-Vickerstown Football Club are based in the area and compete in the West Lancashire Football League and the cricket club is a long-standing member of the Cumbria Cricket League.
+Vickerstown Football Club and Walney Island FC are based in the area and both compete in the West Lancashire Football League and the cricket club is a long-standing member of the Cumbria Cricket League.

 In popular culture

-The Rev. W. Awdry's Railway Series books and Thomas & Friends are set on the fictional Island of Sodor, which takes the place of Walney Island.
+Wilbert Awdry's Railway Series books and its television adaptations—Thomas & Friends and Thomas & Friends: All Engines Go—are set on the fictional Island of Sodor, which takes the place of Walney Island.
 Sodor is linked to the mainland by two bridges, one road and one rail, across the Walney Channel.
-The town on the Sodor side of the bridges is named Vicarstown.
-In Thomas & Friends: All Engines Go, the name Vicarstown is still used, however, Sodor is not linked to the mainland by two bridges.
+The town on the Sodor side of the bridges is named "Vicarstown", positioned in the same place as the real-life Vickerstown.